grinntec/public.github.io/github-actions/terraform-to-azure-cicd/actions/build-matrix/README.md

         run: echo '${{ steps.matrix.outputs.matrix }}'
 ```

-### Use as a Matrix

-Pass the output to job matrix:
+Use the output for a matrix job:

 ```yaml
 jobs: